 It is intriguing to see a monstrous-looking creature placed in the company of Gods, beautiful ladies, and other life scenes.
 The Khajuraho temples might have become a location for tourism, but the beautiful carvings still have a lot to offer in terms of knowledge.

 In some literature, the mythical creature is also referred to as Yali or Shardul.
-When you visit temples at Khajuraho, keep an eye on these sculpture and let us know what you think.
+When you visit temples at Khajuraho, keep an eye on these sculptures and let us know what you think.

 You can read about other places to visit in Khajuraho that are known for their natural beauty.